 - frame their own career aspirations in a global citizenship context

-- reflect on the relevant social and emotional competencies to achieve career success
+- demonstrate insight into the impact of social and emotional competencies to achieve career success

 Prescribed Learning Resources